icarotelesdasilva/Kernel/README.md

 License
 -------

-This project is protected under the MIT License.
-See the LICENSE file for more details.
+This project is protected by the MIT License.